2025-2026 US Market Research

 SUVs sit higher than sedans — this changes everything about entry/exit

 Hip point: Unlike a sedan where you drop down, SUVs should feel like sliding into a chair.
-Note the difference.

 🎯